 A divorce is a long process, most often beginning with separate maintenance.
 Some couples overlook the separate maintenance portion of a divorce.
 Separate maintenance is an important part of the divorce process, so it is important for you to fully understand what a separation entails.
 The following are some things you should know about a separate maintenance.

-What Is a Separate Maintenance?
+What Is Separate Maintenance Income?

 Similar to a legal separation in other states, separate maintenance is more than simply moving into separate homes.
 The process is essentially what begins the process of divorce.